-While the examples considered in the present work have focused on DQS of quantum many-body models motivated by condensed matter physics, the technique finds immediate application to the simulation of quantum chemistry problems~\cite{whitfield2011}, or the real time dynamics of lattice gauge theories~\cite{Martinez2016,PhysRevD.100.034518, PhysRevA.95.023604}.
-Furthermore, the present techniques provides ingredients for the design of complex quantum gates or many-body interactions (see Sec.~\ref{subsec:ClusterModel}) and subsequent verification of the elementary Trotter blocks.
+Furthermore, the present techniques provide ingredients for the design of complex quantum gates or many-body interactions (see Sec.~\ref{subsec:ClusterModel}) and subsequent verification of the elementary Trotter blocks.
 A natural extension of our approach for tailoring $N$-body interactions in DQS is the integration of the protocol into a variational feedback-loop scheme for quantum gate design.
 In contrast to traditional approaches to \emph{quantum compiling}~\cite{Khatri2019,Moro2021,Bolens2021,Volkoff2021,Jones2022}, which optimize the fidelity with respect to some target unitary, here one exploits Hamiltonian learning to directly minimize the Hamiltonian distance to design a desired target Hamiltonian.

-Finally, we note that the sample complexity of our protocol can be reduced significantly with efficient parametrization schemes of Hamiltonians or Liouvillians.
-In particular, one can devise adaptive schemes similar to the one of Sec.~\ref{subsec:AdaptiveErrors}, where the Ansatz parametrization is improved \emph{on the fly} as new measurements are collected.
-Another promising direction for reducing the sample complexity are \emph{encoding} and \emph{decoding} sequences which aim at optimal state preparation and measurement schemes, as in Ref.~\cite{Dutt2021}, or Refs.~\cite{Kaubruegger2019,Kaubruegger2021,Marciniak2021} in the context of quantum metrology.
+We note that the sample complexity of our protocol, i.e., the number of required experimental runs, can be reduced significantly with efficient parametrization schemes of Hamiltonians or Liouvillians.
+In particular, one can devise adaptive schemes similar to the one of Sec.~\ref{subsec:AdaptiveErrors}, where the ansatz parametrization is improved \emph{on the fly} as new measurements are collected.
+Other promising strategies for reducing the sample complexity involve the preparation of (optimized) entangled states as inputs to the Hamiltonian or Liouvillian learning routine (see for instance Ref.~\cite{Dutt2021}).

+Finally, we emphasize that while the examples considered in the present work have focused on DQS of quantum many-body models motivated by condensed matter physics, the technique finds immediate application to the simulation of quantum chemistry problems~\cite{whitfield2011}, or the real time dynamics of lattice gauge theories~\cite{Martinez2016,PhysRevD.100.034518, PhysRevA.95.023604, GonzalezCuadra2022}.